Pigorini National Museum of Prehistory and Ethnography: Holdings

+By the time of Pigorini's death in 1925, the museum had amassed more than 170,000 items.

 One important collection of the Pigorini houses is Neolithic artifacts from Lake Bracciano.
 Another is the early ethnographic collection of Athanasius Kircher.
 The museum also conserves the Praeneste fibula, the oldest known inscription in the Latin language.
+It also houses the Upper Paleolithic Venus of Savignano.